💬 Taweez Guidance

 • Written on Paper: Most common form

-• Engraved on Metal: Gold, silver, copper plates
+• Engraved on Metal: Gold, silver, copper

 • Sewn in Fabric: Cloth pouches or garments